Option Pool: Everything You Need to Know

 Fully Diluted Capitalization

-The number of shares in a company that have been issued.
+The number of shares in a company that has been issued.

 The percentage of a company set aside for founders, investors, employees, etc., in common stock shares.
 Usually each round of funding has its own option pool.